Rock-solid wireless, for every setup

 Meet the most powerful wireless product we’ve ever built.

-Up to two times more powerful than BRIDGE, BOOST provides enterprise-grade wireless performance for unparalleled reliability, even in homes with wireless connectivity problems.SHOP BOOST
+BOOST provides enterprise-grade wireless performance for unparalleled reliability, even in homes with wireless connectivity problems.Shop BOOST

 Thank you for signing up.×